Application Procedure for the Master of Music Degree

 1) Submit an application

-- Scanned unofficial copies of transcripts from all colleges and universities you have previously attended.
+- Scanned unofficial copies of transcripts from each college and university you have previously attended.

 - A statement of purpose explaining why you want to complete this degree

-- The email addresses of two people who will supply your letters of recommendation.
+- The email addresses of at least two people who will supply your letters of recommendation.

 M.M., Music Composition